iandurbach/mongolia-occupancy/README.md

 Data and code used for an country-wide occupancy survey of snow leopards in Mongolia, accompanying the paper below.

 Data: `data\Mongolia_occupancy_inputs.Rdata` contains the results of a survey of 1017 20x20km sampling units, out of a total of 1200 sampling units identified as potential snow leopard habitat (183 could not be sampled for various reasons).
 This represents a near complete survey of potential snow leopard habitat in Mongolia, nearly 500,000 square kilometers.
 Please see the paper for more detail on data collection.
+The following objects are contained in the file:

+- Pres: presence/absence occupancy survey results, used for model fitting
+- Site_Cov: unit-specific covariates, used for model fitting
+- SurvCov: survey-specific covariates, used for model fitting
+- Mongolia_studyarea: covariates for whole survey area, used for prediction
+- Mongolia_fullrange: covariates across whole expected snow leopard range, used for prediction

 Code: to reproduce the analyses in the paper,